doc4d/4d-web-studio/docs/events.md

 ### ORDA Classes

-The flow of data in the studio is handled through data model classes.
+The flow of data in the studio is handled through data model classes that allow you to manage your business logic.
 See [ORDA classes](https://developer.4d.com/docs/en/ORDA/ordaClasses.html) for more information.

 ### 4D classes